kakilian/Young-Women-on-Menstruation/README.md

 ---

 ### Font

 I chose accessible fonts like Lato and Oswald.
 Although I considered a handwritten font, feedback indicated it might not be supported on all mobile phones, especially older models often used by my target audience.

 ---

 ### Navbar

-The navigation bar is present on all 5 pages for easy user control, it is fully responsive navagation bar includes links to the logo, Home Page, Gallery and Contact/Answer pages.
-It is identical on all pages, allowing for easy navigation
+The navigation bar is present on all five pages for easy user control.
+It includes links to the logo, Home Page, Gallery, and Contact/Answer pages.
+It is identical on all pages, allowing for easy navigation.

-This section allows the users to navigate from page to page and also to go back one page.
-By using the dropdown Navigation bar on a mobil phone or clicking on it on a pc.

 ---